Dominik277/NK-Jaksic/README.md

 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/) - For asynchronous and more..
 - [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/) - A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
+- [Navigation Component](https://developer.android.com/guide/navigation) -  Android Jetpack's Navigation component helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
     - [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) - perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
     - [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - Data objects that notify views when the underlying database changes.